 Sweet and Tart!
-This refreshing and flavorful Pomegranate Martini is a perfect blend of pomegranate juice, cranberry and lemon vodka!
+This refreshing and flavorful Pomegranate Martini is a perfect blend of pomegranate juice, cranberry juice and lemon vodka!
 This is a budget friendly party favorite for the holiday season and summertime BBQs.

 What Makes a GREAT Pomegranate Martini Recipe?!?